exercism/java/exercises/concept/making-the-grade/.docs/hints.md

 ## 4. Matching Names to Scores

 - Try using a iteration centric loop that allow you to work with indexes.

+## 5. Count Odd Scores

+- Remember that you could use the modulus operator `%` to check if a division has a certain reminder.
+- Try using a iteration centric loop
+- Check the statements/keywords covered in the concept an use one of them.

+## 6. Challenging Exam

+- Try using a iteration centric loop
+- Check the statements/keywords covered in the concept an use one of them.